← Back to Case Studies

 The Context

-Under CRR3, banks using internal models for credit risk must reassess which exposure classes and sub-classes qualify for A-IRB, F-IRB, or must revert to the Standardised Approach (SA).
+Banks using internal models for credit risk must assess which exposure classes and sub-classes qualify for A-IRB, F-IRB, or must revert to the Standardised Approach (SA).
 This Permanent Partial Use (PPU) exercise required the client — a European G-SIB with a large and complex credit portfolio spanning corporates, financial institutions, sovereigns, retail, and specialised lending — to conduct a comprehensive review of their regulatory approach across all exposure types and sub-types.
 The stakes were significant: incorrect classification could result in material RWA impact, and the ECB required a formal approval package demonstrating the bank's rationale, governance, and implementation roadmap.
 The project also included CRR Article 494d applications for the reversion to SA on exposure classes related to sovereigns, assimilated entities, RGLA (Regional Governments and Local Authorities), PSE (Public Sector Entities), and central banks.

 Our Role